Numerical Methods in Scientific Computing

 Jos van Kan

-Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science, Department of Applied Mathematics
+Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands

 https://orcid.org/0009-0003-5744-5465